Traveling to Paris Alone is Always a Good

 Now this one was a bit easy for me as my everyday style is heavily inspired by Parisian fashion.
 But this is the one helpful hint that can help you loads.
 What it will mean for you is, less hassle from scammers and locals targeting tourists.
 It can also help you feel more comfortable in non touristy areas, especially if you go for a little stroll to get lost in the streets of Paris.
 And, in someways it can contribute to the level of service you receive while in shops, restaurants, etc. If you are like me, I know next to nothing when it comes to French.
 It left me feeling very embarrassed and guilty.
 So I tried to be very polite and respectful including what I chose to wear.
 Shorts and flip flops are not the French way.

-2. DON’T ALWAYS EXPECT BREAD AND WATER
+2. DON’T ALWAYS EXPECT THE FREEBIES!

 There will be a few times that you will find yourself seeing other people sitting around you munching on bread while waiting for their meal.
 Not that I’m greedy, it just kind of makes you feel a bit left out.
 And even more hungry as you start thinking about eating bread.
 Another thing to be careful of, is water.
 The majority of eateries I ate at would bring you a jug of tap water.
 But a few places I went to, when asked if I wanted water they would bring bottled water which could cost anything up to 7€.
 And there is no need to pay money for water as the tap water is perfectly fine.